QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 fetch/send clipboard content from/to this qube, instead of using GUI protocol.
 This is supported (and required) by Qubes Windows Tools.

+Default: use GUI protocol for clipboard operations

 no-monitor-layout
 ^^^^^^^^^^^^^^^^^

 When set to :py:pbj:`True`, monitor layout is not sent to this qube.
 That is avoid calling `qubes.SetMonitorLayout` in this qube.

+Default: send monitor layout

 internal
 ^^^^^^^^

 Internal qubes (with this feature set to :py:obj:`True`) are not included in the menu.

+Default: not internal VM

 appmenus-legacy
 ^^^^^^^^^^^^^^^